Fidelity Bond Coverage

-Fidelity bonds can be categorized as either a first-party bond or third party fidelity bond.
-First-party fidelity bonds protect a business against any wrongdoings by its own employees.
+These can be categorized as either a first-party or third party bond.
+First-party bonds protect businesses against any wrongdoings by its own employees.
 Such a bond involves the company itself any employees that work for it directly.
-Meanwhile, a third party fidelity bond involves a business and any third party who may work for them on a contract basis.
+Meanwhile, the third party type involves a business and any third party who may work for them on a contract basis.
 This includes consultants that may be brought in for one project, or any independent contractors who aren’t technically employees of the company.
-While first-party fidelity bonds need to be purchased by the company itself, a third party fidelity bond needs to be purchased by the contractors even though it is the business itself that is protected by the bond.
+While first-party bonds need to be purchased by the company itself, a third party bond needs to be purchased by the contractors even though it is the business itself that is protected by the bond.

-Even though a fidelity can all be categorized as either first-party or third-party, there are different types of bonds within these categories.
+Even though a fidelity can all be categorized as either first-party or third-party, there are different types, within these categories.
 These different types include:

-- Dishonesty Bonds – When someone asks, “What is a fidelity bond,” this is usually the kind of bond that is mentioned.
-A dishonesty bond covers businesses who are victims of embezzlement, theft, or any kind of wrongdoing on the part of an employee from within the business.
-A dishonesty bond can be either blanket coverage or scheduled coverage.
+- Dishonesty – When someone asks, “What are fidelity bonds,” this is usually the kind of bond that is mentioned.
+The dishonesty type covers businesses who are victims of embezzlement, theft, or any kind of wrongdoing on the part of an employee from within the business.
+Dishonesty bonds can be either blanket coverage or scheduled coverage.
 Blanket coverage covers all employees within a company unless they are specifically excluded by request.
 Scheduled coverage covers only certain employees who can be covered for different amounts based on the risks they pose.
 Blanket coverage is ideal for large companies with large turnovers, while scheduled coverage is great for smaller companies that have certain employees who handle several important responsibilities.

-A business can apply for a fidelity bond whenever it hires a fiduciary or a high-risk employee.
-Some states require businesses to purchase fidelity bonds, so businesses are encouraged to find out what is required for their state.
-In any case, having a fidelity bond for any business makes perfect sense.
+Business can apply for a bond whenever it hires a fiduciary or a high-risk employee.
+Some states require businesses to purchase them, so businesses are encouraged to find out what is required for their state.
+In any case, having a bond for any business makes perfect sense.
 Larger businesses can benefit greatly from a dishonesty bond with blanket coverage, especially if there is a lot of employee turnover, and any company that requires its employees to enter the homes of clients should have a business service bond in place to protect themselves and as a show of good faith towards clients.
 Having a service bond in place acts as a guarantee that a company’s employees can be trusted in a client’s home, and that the clients themselves will be safe.

-When you apply for a fidelity and are approved, you will need to actually purchase the bond.
-The price of the bond will depend on the nature of your business and how much of a risk your employees might be, but most fidelity bonds are relatively inexpensive compared to other forms of insurance.
-For example, a company that wants $100,000 worth of coverage should be able to secure a fidelity bond for $300 to $400 a year.
-With that kind of price, having a bond is well worth the cost.
-We at NFP Surety can help you choose the right fidelity bond for your business at an affordable price.
+When you apply for a fidelity and are approved, you will need to actually purchase it.
+The price will depend on the nature of your business and how much of a risk your employees might be, but most bonds are relatively inexpensive compared to other forms of insurance.
+For example, a company that wants $100,000 worth of coverage should be able to secure a fidelity for $300 to $400 a year.
+With that kind of price, having one in place is well worth the cost.
+We at NFP Surety can help you choose the right one for your business at an affordable price.

 Fidelity bond requirements vary from state to state.
 Many are not required, but rather suggested.
 If you are uncertain whether or not you have adequate fidelity bond coverage, reach out to us.
-Bonding is what we do, and teaching our clients about fidelity bond requirements and fidelity bond coverage is what we love to do.
-NFP Surety can help you with all your fidelity bonding needs.
-Whether you need a third party fidelity bond, an ERISA bond, or simply want to learn more about fidelity bond coverage, fidelity bond requirements, and how to get a fidelity bond, we are here to serve you!
+Bonding is what we do, and teaching our clients about requirements and fidelity bond coverage is what we love to do.
+We can help you with all your needs.
+Whether you need a third party, an ERISA, or want to better understand fidelity bond requirements we are here to serve you!

-If you still feel the need to ask yourself “What is a fidelity bond” or you have any other questions on how to buy one for your business, contact NFP Surety today.
-Our staff will always be happy to answer all your questions!
+If you have any other questions on how to get bonded, contact Surety by NFP today.
+Our staff will always be happy to answer all your questions about bonding.